doro0438/Manual-testing---MySQL/README.md

 2. n:1 relationship

-- _Departments_ table  is connected with _employees_ table through a _n:1_ relationship which mean that departments can have multiple emmployees.
+- _Departments_ table  is connected with _employees_ table through a _n:1_ relationship which mean that departments can have multiple employees.

 - _Departments_ table is connected with _locations_ table through a _n:1_ relationship.
 This relationship shows that one location can have multiple departments but one department is only found in one location.